danielAfrasiabi/projects/java/airplane-boarding-system/README.md

-# Airline Boarding System (Java)
+# ✈️ Airline Boarding System

-This project simulates an airline boarding system that uses a **priority queue** to manage passengers and boarding groups.
+This project simulates an **airline boarding system** that uses a priority queue to manage passengers and boarding groups.
 It models passengers with different attributes, places them into groups, and ensures boarding follows a priority-based order.

----

-## 📂 Files Included
+## Files Included

 - **Passenger.java**
   Defines the `Passenger` class with attributes like name, boarding group, and possibly priority (e.g., first class, economy, special needs).